heritage-happenings/heritage-happenings.github.io/HOME.md

 <img src=https://heritage-happenings.github.io/photos/images/heritage-front.jpg width=100% >

 Use the menu on the left to browse the contents of this site.
+For example, you may view recent issues of the Heritage Happenings ads PDF files or glance at our menus.

 The text below highlights pages of possible interest.